mmmccarthy/teleprompter/README.md

 ## Teleprompter: with Google Spreadsheet integration

 ### How to Use
-1. Create a new Google Sheet using the format found in sheets/News Production.xslx or follow the table below.

 |SLUG|REPORTER|SCRIPT|ANCHOR|
 |-----|-----|------|------|
 |TEST|Reporter|Type your script here....|ANCHOR|

+1. Create a new Google Sheet using the format found in `sheets/News Production.xslx` or like the table above.

+     Start a new row for each story.

 2. Publish your spreadsheet to the web by clicking File > Publish to the web.